HomeDing/homeding.github.io/wifimanager.md

 The dialog that enables selecting an available network and entering the corresponding network passphrase is available on every device by using the **/\$setup.htm** URL.

-* When the device has no local network credentials the device opens a new open WiFi network.
+* When the device has no local network credentials the device opens a new open WiFi network named `HomeDingNNNNNN` where NNNNNN is a hex value derived from the mac address so somehow unique.

-  On this WiFi the device ia reachable on the fixed IP address 192.168.4.1 and the dialog is available using the <http://192.168.4.1/$setup.htm> URL.
+  On this WiFi the device is reachable on the fixed IP address 192.168.4.1 and the dialog is available using the <http://192.168.4.1/$setup.htm> URL.

 * The setup dialog is also available when the device has a network registration and is available on the local network using <http://homeding/$setup.htm>